There have been some recent high-profile fines for historical data breaches by large companies.

 - Designated Data Protector – Assign the task of data protection compliance to someone on your staff to ensure you meet the deadlines and demands.

-- Identify Your Supervisor – If you do businesses in more than one EU country, find out where your lead data protection security authority is based – check Article 29 Working Party guidelines for confirmation of this.
+- Identify Your Supervisor – If you do businesses in more than one EU country, find out where your lead data protection security authority is based.

 With the law giving citizens more control over what companies do with their personal data, becoming compliant with the GDPR is a challenge for millions of companies and organisations across the EU and worldwide.

 Train your staff to meet privacy expectations, identify all the personal data you hold, and evaluate your procedures, as well as those of any third party you work with.
-Both you and any third party you work with that handles your client data must have everything in order by the GDPR compliance deadline of 25th May 2018.
+Both you and any third party you work with that handles your client data must have everything in order to ensure GDPR compliance.